Yes, America's Anchorman returns Monday for a full week of all-American excellence in broadcasting.

 They thought they made a very nutritional appetizer.

-Now, do you why why there are millions and millions of people in the Congo who have a crummy life?
+Now, there are millions and millions of people in the Congo who have a crummy life.

-It doesn't seem like they'd have much use for them uh at the moment.
+It doesn't seem like they'd have much use for them at the moment.

-But let's just suppose there was a a highly qualified Congolese lawyer.
+But let's just suppose there was a highly qualified Congolese lawyer.

-Okay, that's yeah, which is what the the the Congo was uh uh briefly called under its uh crazy uh psycho.
+Yeah, which is what the Congo was briefly called under its crazy cyclone.

 Greece is in the economic toilet at the moment.

-If you're a hard working person, you're wasting your time staying in Greece uh because it's an economic basket case.
+Now, Greece is, Greece, if you're a hard-working person, you're wasting your time staying in Greece because it's an economic basket case.

-Do you think millions of Greek people should be able to come to the United States for better?
+Do you think millions of Greek people should be able to come to the United States?

-The point that I'm making is that the Republican Party has had a sort of a negative big been given whether unfairly or not unfairly, sort of have a negative image towards uh illegal Spanish and Mexican people in this country and I think they need to have a positive, empathetic uh speaking out for them, understanding they're coming here to be c for the same reason that all people came here who didn't have much money who wanted to be able to do that.
+The point that I'm making is that the Republican Party has had sort of a negative been given, whether unfairly or not unfairly, sort of have a negative image towards illegal Spanish and Mexican people in this country.

-Uh the vast majority of people who came to the United States throughout its history, uh, came here legally.
+The vast majority of people who came to the United States throughout its history came here legally.

 They observed the laws of the United States.

-They did not set up a shadow state and send uh and send huge sums of money uh in the form of remittances back to their families in Mexico, for example.
+They did not set up a shadow state and send huge sums of money in the form of remittances back to their families in Mexico, for example.

 They did not do that.

-There's no equivalent to what has happened in the last forty years uh with any other period or wave of American immigration, Sherry.
+There's no equivalent to what has happened in the last 40 years with any other period or wave of American immigration, Sherry.

-We gotta run, but we'll pick it up uh Sherry's point when we return.
+We've got to run, but we'll pick it up, Sherry's point, when we return.

 Hey, great to be with you.

-We were talking to Sherry from uh Memphis and uh we're obliged to go to an EIB, a hugely capitalistic profit center.
+We were talking to Sherry from Memphis, and we're obliged to go to an EIB, a hugely capitalistic profit center.

-And Sherry, you you think that the GOP needs to express its empathy to Mexican people.
+And Sherry, you think that the GOP needs to express its empathy to Mexican people?

 Yes, sir.